 A leak in the exhaust manifold gasket can result in a ticking noise similar to a musician’s metronome.
-This ticking noise is very obvious when the engine is cold.
-When one or more bolts around the manifold are broken, it creates a gap which allows the exhaust gasses to seep out around there.
+This noise is very obvious when the engine is cold.
+When one or more bolts around the manifold are broken, it creates a gap that allows the exhaust gasses to seep out around there.
 This causes a ticking sound, and possibly what you are hearing.

-Piston slap occurs when there is excessive sideways movement inside the cylinder.
+A piston slap occurs when there is excessive sideways movement inside the cylinder.
 This happens when there is too much room for piston movement, creating a ticking sound.

 Excessive clearance on one piston in its cylinder creates a rattling and ticking sound when the skirt of the piston hits the cylinder wall.

-Ford Ranger Rattling Noise during Acceleration
+Ranger Rattling Noise During Acceleration

 Those would include all rotational and breathing components like:

-Rattling Noise under Acceleration
+Ranger Rattling Noise Under Acceleration

 Truth is, no rattle or weird noises should be ignored since it could turn out to be something very serious and lead to catastrophic damage later on.
 Grab a mate and get him/her to assist you while you try and diagnose where the noise is coming from.